codacy/docs/docs/organizations/organization-overview.md

 ![Last updated repositories](images/organization-overview-repositories-last-updated.png)

 !!! important
-    **If you are using Bitbucket Server** the list displays the repositories in alphabetical order because Codacy can't obtain the information on when the repositories were last updated from this Git provider.
+    **If you're using Bitbucket Server** the list displays the repositories in alphabetical order because Codacy can't obtain the information on when the repositories were last updated from this Git provider.